nagvivek9/ebay-user-login/README.md

 # ebay-user-login
-To get a user token to call eBay APIs
+To get access token for an user in a secure way. i,e. provided by ebay